 The following links are new to us and we have never tried them:

-In addition, it is a good idea to check out reviews by individuals who have tried these products, here are a couple of reviewers we have found useful:
+In addition, it is a good idea to check out gear and sleeping bag reviews. here are a couple of reviewers we have found useful:

 Who are the Instructors?

-The head instructor for all camps is the founder and director Mark Wienert Jr. Mark will be with you from start to finish.
-Lifesong Staff – student volunteers chosen for their leadership qualities.
-There are additional guest instructors for some camps.
+The head instructor for all camps is founder and director Mark Wienert.
+Lifesong Staff – student volunteers picked for their exceptional leadership qualities.

 Will the experience meet my expectations?

-If you are wanting an exclusive, hands-on, personal adventure, and you want to learn challenging survival skills and techniques both modern and ancient, and you want to do it in an atmosphere of quiet encouragement in exquisitely beautiful mountain terrain with experienced instructors who like to have fun, then the answer is, yes it will.
+If, however, you want to learn challenging survival skills and techniques both modern and ancient, and you want to do so in an atmosphere of relaxed encouragement with an expert instructor, then the answer is, Yes!

-We are not a boot camp, a religious organization, or a therapy camp.
-We are a nature based adventure company specializing in indigenous survival, nature awareness, and bushcraft skills.
+We are not a boot camp, or religious organization, or a therapy camp.
+We are a nature-based adventure company specializing in outdoor survival, nature awareness, and bushcraft skills.
 Nature is diverse and so are we.
-We welcome all people interested in learning wilderness survival and self-reliance.
+We welcome people interested in learning wilderness survival and self-reliance.